zuoc/journal/entries/r-python.md

 Also, for the past 6.5 years, I have not had the most glorious job in the world.
 I consider myself to have been mildly underpaid, considering what I was responsible for — *the entire deployment experience (including uptime) of Python apps on Heroku, one of the largest deployment platforms in the world*.

 Also, “harming a very large number of people”?
 What?
 I’ve never harmed a soul with my influence — I use it to build the community up.
-I’m not \<insert an obvious name here\> from the Social Justice Warrior League.
+I’m not a member of the Social Justice Warrior League (nothing against you if you are — you do you!).
 I’m Kenneth — a nice guy who builds nice tools and takes a lot of pictures.

 So, this comment is just off the rails, and deeply disturbs me.